 • If not, can you find enough free time to study and keep working full-time?

-Once you’ve narrowed down the career you want to pursue, take stock of your skills.
+Retraining at 30 is often the most practical way to bridge the gap into a new career.
 Some technical roles may ask for an advanced degree, which would require a significant financial and time investment.
 On the opposite end of the scale, you can learn many tech skills, like Python or CSS, for free on YouTube.

 When looking into study options, check in to see: